FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Understanding_the_3D_View.md

 Inside a channel-based room, the efficiency zone is defined by the speaker arrangement used in a room:
 + When using speaker setup that surrounds the listeners, the efficiency zone is a sphere (or circle in 2D), which spans from the border of the protection zone to the farthest distance you can put a source (100 m).
 A speaker array is considered as surround if the angle between the foremost left and right speakers is over 180°.
 For readability reasons, the efficiency zone is not drawn in this case.
 Only if its depth is set inferior to its maximum value (100 meters), the efficiency zone is drawn.

-+ When using a non-surrounding system (stereo, frontal line, etc.), the efficiency zone become a “piece of pie” and is displayed in the 3D view.
++ When using a non-surrounding system (stereo, frontal line, etc.), the efficiency zone becomes a “piece of pie” and is displayed in the 3D view.
 Its width is defined by the angle between the foremost left and the foremost right speaker.
 The visualization of the efficiency zone should help to understand the limitation of these systems in terms of spatialization options.
 For instance, placing a source behind the listener head in stereo will never produce the effect of a source coming from behind.

 The range of the efficiency zone is set by the “depth” and “trunc” parameter.
 The first one sets the maximum and the second one the minimum of its span.